 Initially, there is only very little information available on the project.
 The missing information is marked by a red dot.
 Modification of any project data is possible in the edit mode.
-In the edit mode the coordinator can select the option to allow the other project partners to edit the information of their organisation (disabled in Fig. 9 below the consortium headline, enabled in Fig. 10).
+In the edit mode the coordinator can select whether the other project partners are allowed to edit the information of their organisation (disabled in Fig. 9 below the consortium headline, enabled in Fig. 10).